1ch1m0n/1ch1m0n.github.io/_posts/2024-10-22-htb-chemistry-walkthrough.md

 ---
 title: HTB Chemistry Walkthrough
 description: This yet another HTB Season 6 (Aug-Nov 2024) Machine in Easy Category.
 This was a Linux Machine vulnerable to Arbitrary Code Execution due to Python's package which is pymatgen ver. <= 2024.2.8 insecurely utilizes eval() for processing input, which allows execution of arbitrary code when parsing malicious CIF file.
+It is also vulnerable to LFI/Path Traversal because of how Aiohttp ver <=3.9.1 handles requests for static resources.
 categories:
  - Notes
 tags: